jankul02/zset/README.md

 ## Basic Configuration

 The ZookeeperSet deploys SERVERS="replicas" number of instances.

-$SERVERS is available at start time for the instance .
+$SERVERS is available at start time for all instances .

 All zookeeper instances receive hostnames to be zk-{$ORD} (like zk-0, zk-1 ) where $ORD is 0..$SERVERS-1.
 All zookeeper instances have the same local dns domain.